department-of-veterans-affairs/va.gov-team/products/education-careers/application/VRRAP/design/content-doc.md

-## Form Title:  Apply for the Veterans Rapid Retraining Assistance Program (VRRAP)
+## Form Title:  Apply for the Veteran Rapid Retraining Assistance Program (VRRAP)

 { if logged in, display info alert }